 Publishing

-The UK publishing industry is the biggest exporter of books in the world and supports 70,000 jobs in the UK.
-The market continues to grow despite the pandemic.
+The UK publishing industry is the biggest exporter of books in the world and supports 70,000 jobs throughout the country; it continues to grow.

 Employer overview